The first I saw of Sligo

 will anxiously be waiting for news with bated breath,

-grateful for all his children who didn’t starve to death.
+grateful for all their children who didn't starve to death.

 But you and I are going where walls of earth will shield